Frequently Asked Questions

 Ruby on Rails is an agile web development framework that’s great for rapidly building web applications.
-Rails is one of the most developed web development frameworks; it’s user friendly and relatively easy to pick up as a beginner.
+Rails is one of the most fleshed-out web development frameworks; it’s user friendly and relatively easy to pick up as a beginner.
 It’s also the framework of choice for the majority of our hiring partners.

 A web site is static, like a picture or an online brochure.
 A lawyer or dentist would use a website to promote their business.
 A web application is interactive.
 It has a two-way exchange allowing the user to interact with the application.
 Facebook and Twitter are applications.
 You can input, retrieve and manipulate data.

+Citizens of certain countries and territories need a visa to visit Canada.
+A few of the countries where citizens are not required to have a visa are: the United States, Britain, Australia, Belgium, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Korea, Netherlands, New Zealand, Norway, Papua New Guinea, Portugal, Singapore, Spain, Sweden, and Switzerland.
 If you do not require a passport to enter Canada, your temporary resident status will expire six months from the day you enter Canada unless you were given a visitor record, study or work permit.
 If you were given a document, the expiry date is marked on it.